 Join Plantlife UK’s campaign to let the flowers in your garden bloom throughout May, providing an essential source of food and nectar for our pollinators.

-During winter, imple feeders are extremely important, especially when food sources are scarce.
+During winter especially, simple feeders are extremely important, especially when food sources are scarce.

 Have a look online at what is going on in your local area.
-The campaign “Pimp Your Pavement” could provide inspiration to plant life in your street.
+The RHS have advice about setting up a community garden which could provide inspiration to plant life in your street.

-Provide more wildlife friendly areas where you work using the ideas in this article.
+Provide more wildlife friendly areas using the ideas in this article.

 The power of word of mouth should never be underestimated, you could help someone change the way they view their garden!